Hecate was the chief goddess presiding over magic and witchcraft

 Encountering or hearing a dog is an indication that your petition has been heard.

-Hand poured with devotion, to honour & provide the Gods & Goddess' with offerings you can use on your alter or a sabbat.
+Hand-poured with devotion, to honour & provide the Gods & Goddess' with offerings you can use on your altar or a sabbat.

-The ingredients chosen are all ones she loved or are associated with her, including the scent and colour of the wax.
+The ingredients chosen are all ones she loved or are associated with her, including the wax's scent and colour.